mozkomor/GrinGoldMiner/README.md

 Please confirm this by sending an email to mozkomorkaban@gmail.com and a copy to photonek@gmail.com (for notification, do not accept responses from this one).

-There is binary release, but because it does not actually mine yet and can only run on GTX 1070, GTX 1070 Ti, GTX 1080, GTX 1080 Ti and Titans with minimum 8GB of VRAM, use it only as a last resort if you can’t compile yourself and have an exotic GPU to test (like nvidia TITAN V).

 Based on great work of John Tromp, the inventor of Cuckoo cycle PoW  https://github.com/tromp/cuckoo

 And designed for https://github.com/mimblewimble/grin